jkniest/hue-it-documentation/docs/README.md

 Also, you need physical access to your bridge.

-Below is an example how we might connect to a bridge on the ip address `123.456.78.9`.
+Below is an example of how we might connect to a bridge with the IP address `123.456.78.9`.
 After calling the `authenticate` method the application waits until you press the LINK button on your bridge.